aloneguid/config/README.markdown

 A comprehensive easy to use and powerful .NET configuration library, fully covered with unit tests and tested in the wild on thousands of servers and applications.

-Configuration is an interesting and complicated area in .NET and other platforms.
 This library eliminates the problem of having configuration in different places, having to convert types between different providers, hardcoding configuration keys accross the solution etc.

 ## Configuration sources